sari-rahul/Peoples-Bank/README.md

 - A user could enter empty spaces as username, I needed enter one more validation to correct it.
 - In withdraw amount() the user could enter a non numeric value, later I added an isalpha() as condition to clear it.
-- Repetition of username was possible which lead to multiple sheet with same username.It was removed but adding a condition that makes sure that same username is not present in the database.
+- Repetition of username was possible which lead to multiple sheet with same username.
+It was removed but adding a condition that makes sure that same username is not present in the database.
 - In withdraw amount() negative value and zero was possible to be entered.Later it was removed by adding two if conditions.
 - Deposit amount() could also take negative numbers and zero value, It was removed by passing if conditions.
-- Deposit amount() had an answer loop wchich did not display the question but only the input area.It was correted by altering the loop.
+- Deposit amount() had an answer loop wchich did not display the question but only the input area.
+It was correted by altering the loop.
 - Initially account welcome page() had no way to exit and go back to login page.
 A condition with '0 to log out' was added to correct it.
 - The recent transaction() was displaying the first 10 transactions initialy.
 Added [-10:] to slice the last 10 values.
 - Exiting from recent transaction was not possible which was corrected by adding a condition with 'Enter 0 to exit' condition.